At 4:42am on February 26 two years ago, Pakistan Army announced that India had sent its planes into Pakistani territory.

 Feb 14: IED blast kills 44 Indian soldiers

-The epicenter of the escalation was an attack in occupied Kashmir's Pulwama, in which more than 40 Indian paramilitary soldiers were killed.
+The epicentre of the escalation was an attack in occupied Kashmir's Pulwama, in which more than 40 Indian paramilitary soldiers were killed.

 The attack, surpassing one in 2016 when 19 soldiers died, saw explosives packed inside a van rip through buses in a convoy of 78 vehicles carrying some 2,500 members of the paramilitary Central Reserve Police Force (CRPF).